MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

 ## Get started

 Learn how to get started working with Enterprise templates for Power Platform.
-More information: [Get started with SAP Procurement template](finance/sap-procurement/administer/get-started.md), [Install and configure the Employee Kudos template](hr/employee-kudos/install-and-configure.md), [Install and configure the Awards and Recognition template](hr/awards-and-recognition/install-and-configure.md), [Install and configure the Onboarding Buddy template](hr/onboarding-buddy/install-and-configure.md), [Install and configure the Hardware Request and Management template](/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure),[Install and configure the Appointment Booking template](/power-platform/solution-templates/it/appointment-booking/install-and-configure)
+More information: [Get started with SAP Procurement template](finance/sap-procurement/administer/get-started.md), [Install and set up the Employee Kudos template](hr/employee-kudos/install-and-set-up.md), [Install and set up the Awards and Recognition template](hr/awards-and-recognition/install-and-set-up.md), [Install and set up the Onboarding Buddy template](hr/onboarding-buddy/install-and-set-up.md), [Install and set up the Hardware Request and Management template](/power-platform/solution-templates/it/hardware-request-and-management/install-and-set-up.md),[Install and set up the Appointment Booking template](/power-platform/solution-templates/it/appointment-booking/install-and-set-up.md)

 ## Support